-The Southeast Arizona land exchange was one of the bills that was attached to the National Defense Authorization Act and passed by the U.S. House and the Senate.
-It is a bill pushed by Arizona Representatives Gosar & Kirkpatrick and Arizona Senators McCain and Flake (and prior to Flake, Kyle) which for over the past 10 years has not been able to get enough votes for passage in either the House or the Senate.
-The Arizona Congressmen could not get the bill to pass using the normal Congressional procedures.
-This is because the bill gives land at Apache Leap and Oak flat in southeastern Arizona to a foreign Mining Company, Resolution Copper without any environmental impact studies or without consultation with San Carlos Apache and Tribes that consider the area sacred.
+The Arizona Congressmen were never able to get the bill passed because it gives land at Apache Leap and Oak flat in southeastern Arizona to a foreign Mining Company, Resolution Copper, without environmental impact studies or consultation with San Carlos Apache and Tribes that consider the area sacred.
 The last time the bill came up for vote in the House of Representatives it was shut down by New Mexico Representative Lujan who proposed an amendment to the bill that required that Native American concerns regarding Sacred Sites be addressed.

 Because Representatives Gosar and Kirkpatrick did not want that amendment added to the bill, the vote was delayed and never moved forward.
 If the Bill was to go to a vote again, Representative Lujan’s sacred sites amendment could have been added, which meant that the sacred site issue would keep the exchange from taking place.
 It never came up for a vote in the house again, until it was snuck into a midnight rider land package in a non-related, must-pass National Defense Authorization Act, touting the rule that the entire National Defense Authorization Act could not be torn apart and all riders added would go as a package.